Microchip-MPLAB-Harmony/wireless_apps_pic32mzw1_wfi32e01/apps/ifttt/readme.md

 11. This Trigger will be received by the ifttt server which will invoke the applet.
 Let us assume the user created an applet using webhooks which shall 'send an email' as an action.
 The email could look something like this:
 ![Action](images/Applet_Email.png)
+12. Every time a trigger is being sent by the Curiosity Board, the red LED on the board will be ON, and it will go OFF once the trigger request has been successfully trasmitted to IFTTT server.
+Any new request while the LED is ON will not be honoured.
+Hence, it is receommended to press the button for a new request only when the red LED has gone OFF.